National Wildlife’s Summer Guide

 - May 15, 2010

 This summery image was a past National Wildlife Photo Contest winner.

 WE LOVE SUMMER: the longer days, the warmer temperatures, maybe even a vacation from work or school.
 But in the hustle and bustle of daily life, it’s easy to fritter away those languid days inside, in front of a computer or TV screen.
 Here are some ideas to inspire you to make this summer a memorable one for you and your family:

 Research shows that kids who spend time outdoors are healthier, happier and better students.
-Commit to spending time outside in nature with your family by taking our Be Out There pledge.
-You'll get a free Summer Survival Guide.
+Commit to spending time outside in nature with your family and check out our Activity Finder.

 Whether you’re at home or traveling around the United States, find parks, forests and other nature nearby with our handy NatureFind tool.

 Don’t let excuses keep you indoors.
 Read about 6 common obstacles to going outside—from busy schedules to bugs—and learn how to work around them.
 If mosquitoes bug you, read up on how to deal with the annoying insects without harming the environment.

 For more on how to get your family outside, check out our Outdoors and Family section.

 Plant a garden for wildlife.
 Or, if you already keep a garden, see if it meets the requirements to become a Certified Wildlife Habitat.